cjohansen11/react-notes/README.md

 #### Usage

-- Once backend and frontend are running navigator to `http://localhost:3000`
+- Once backend and frontend are running, navigate to `http://localhost:3000`

 ## Running Tests

-To run tests, run the following command
+To run tests:

 - Verify Docker container is up and running as outlined in the Installation section
 - `cd` into `/backend` directory